nopphons/cs186/hw0/README.md

     $ cd ~
     $ git clone https://github.com/cs186-spring15/xx.git

-Move into your repository and create the file `done.txt`.
+Move into the hw0 directory in your repository and create the file `done.txt`.
 Register this change with a commit and push it into GitHub's servers:

-    $ cd xx/
+    $ cd xx/hw0/
     $ touch done.txt
     $ git add done.txt
     $ git commit -m 'created homework file'